oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

 While a lot of the basic functionality is already possible with the polyfill, there's a lot left to do to bring the Polyfill up to date with the spec.
-Our [v1.0.0 Milestone] is prioritized based on what we think will be the most impactful and useful features, and some of the upcoming ones are-
+Our [v1.0.0 Milestone] is prioritized based on what we think will be the most impactful and useful features, and some of the upcoming ones are:

 [v1.0.0 Milestone]: https://github.com/oddbird/css-anchor-positioning/milestone/1